Yussufkadir/yussufkadir/README.md

 ## 🌱 Currently
 - Working on a job recommender system based on CV's.
-- Working on creating AI powered Applications
+- Working on creating AI powered Applications.
-- Studying LLMs
+- Studying LLMs.
+- Working on Data annotation.
+- Creating a Data Lake in Azure.

 ## 📪 Connect with me